 - Direct transition into a federal engineering position (GS-12 equivalent, ~$160K–$200K+ based on experience + full benefits)

-- Contribution to high-impact systems defining how the U.S. government develops and operates technology
+- Contribution to high-impact systems influencing how the U.S. government designs and operates technology

-- Entry into a network of AI-native engineers working at the forefront of public sector innovation
+- Entry into a network of AI-native engineers working at the leading edge of public sector innovation

-If you are prepared to be assessed on what you deliver — not your academic background — apply now.
+If you are prepared to be assessed on the systems you deliver — not your academic background — submit your application now.